bydata/tidytuesday/2022/06/data/Readme.md

 ## Dataset

-The locations of the aerial victories of the Tuskegee Airmen during World War 2 have been extracted from documents on [tuskegeeairmen.org](https://tuskegeeairmen.org) and provided as a [tsv file](tuskegee_airmen_victory_locations.tsv).
+The approximate locations of the aerial victories of the Tuskegee Airmen during World War 2 have been extracted from documents on [tuskegeeairmen.org](https://tuskegeeairmen.org) and provided as a [tsv file](tuskegee_airmen_victory_locations.tsv).

+### Variables

 | Variable         | Description                                                              |
 |------------------|--------------------------------------------------------------------------|